junxit/us-congress-bills-110/bill.md

 ## § 2.
 References

-Any reference in a law, map, regulation, document, paper, or other record of the United States to the United States courthouse referred to in subsection (a) shall be deemed to be a reference to the “C. Clyde Atkins United States Courthouse”.
+Any reference in a law, map, regulation, document, paper, or other record of the United States to the United States courthouse referred to in section 1 shall be deemed to be a reference to the “C. Clyde Atkins United States Courthouse”.